hasura/agentic-data-access-benchmark/README.md

 [^39]: On the Tool Manipulation Capability of Open-source Large Language Models
 [^40]: Gorilla: Large Language Model Connected with Massive APIs
 [^41]: From Local to Global: A Graph RAG Approach to Query-Focused Summarization
+[^42]: Recent Advances and Challenges in Task-oriented Dialog Systems
+[^43]: PARADISE: A Framework for Evaluating Spoken Dialogue Agents